 However, if your injury is not life-threatening or does not require emergency care, you will need to seek medical assessment and treatment from a healthcare provider who is certified as a Managed Care Organization (MCO) doctor.
 Your employer should have a posted list of certified MCO physicians who can treat you if you get hurt on the job, and you should be able to choose from six or more physicians.

-What Do I Need to Prove in Order to File Workers’ Comp?
+What Do I Need to Prove in Order to File Workers’ Comp in GA?

 Unlike personal injury lawsuits, a workers’ compensation case does not require you to prove that anyone was at fault for your injuries.
 However, a worker will need to prove that the injury arose out of his or her employment.
 To be eligible for workers’ compensation, an employee must sustain an injury while working.